Feora1343/swapi_app/README.md

 ## Hard Mode Options

 - Pictures!
-In the Favorites View, when a user clicks on a single Favorite, go get a Giphy image for that resource and show it on the DOM.
+In the Favorites View, when a user clicks on a single Favorite, go get a Giphy image for that resource through the Giphy API and show it on the DOM.
 - In the Search View, support the pagination provided by the SWAPI search results.
 A good example paginated search: http://swapi.co/api/starships/?search=star